EranOfek/AstroPack/matlab/doc/markdown_guide.md

 There is no support for underline formatting.

-### Heading 3 - Code block
+### Heading 3

-Code block
+Use indents in insert code block

-    Code block by indent of at least 4 spaces, empty line is required above and below.
+    Code block by indent of at least 4 spaces.
-    Another code line in the same block.
+    Empty line is required above and below the block.

 #### Heading 4

+Note that heading 4 is converted to **Bold** in MLX which supports only headings 1-3.

 End of file.